deepfence/golang_deepfence_sdk/client/docs/IngestersReportIngestionData.md

 `func (o *IngestersReportIngestionData) UnsetContainerImageEdgeBatch()`

 UnsetContainerImageEdgeBatch ensures that no value is present for ContainerImageEdgeBatch, not even an explicit nil
+### GetContainerProcessEdgeBatch

+`func (o *IngestersReportIngestionData) GetContainerProcessEdgeBatch() []map[string]interface{}`

+GetContainerProcessEdgeBatch returns the ContainerProcessEdgeBatch field if non-nil, zero value otherwise.

+### GetContainerProcessEdgeBatchOk

+`func (o *IngestersReportIngestionData) GetContainerProcessEdgeBatchOk() (*[]map[string]interface{}, bool)`

+GetContainerProcessEdgeBatchOk returns a tuple with the ContainerProcessEdgeBatch field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetContainerProcessEdgeBatch

+`func (o *IngestersReportIngestionData) SetContainerProcessEdgeBatch(v []map[string]interface{})`

+SetContainerProcessEdgeBatch sets ContainerProcessEdgeBatch field to given value.

+### SetContainerProcessEdgeBatchNil

+`func (o *IngestersReportIngestionData) SetContainerProcessEdgeBatchNil(b bool)`

+ SetContainerProcessEdgeBatchNil sets the value for ContainerProcessEdgeBatch to be an explicit nil

+### UnsetContainerProcessEdgeBatch
+`func (o *IngestersReportIngestionData) UnsetContainerProcessEdgeBatch()`

+UnsetContainerProcessEdgeBatch ensures that no value is present for ContainerProcessEdgeBatch, not even an explicit nil
 ### GetEndpointEdgesBatch

 `func (o *IngestersReportIngestionData) GetEndpointEdgesBatch() []map[string]interface{}`